National Kindergarten Association: History

-In 1912, National Kindergarten and Elementary College (now National Louis University) became affiliated with the NKA.

-From 1913 to 1919, the NKA worked with the United States Bureau of Education to promote the kindergarten.

-In an attempt to raise awareness in areas where no kindergartens existed, the NKA published education materials and distributed them nationwide between 1917 and 1954.

-In 1920, Talks to Mothers: Reading Aloud to the Child was published, a collaboration between Lucy Wheelock, NKA and the Bureau of Education.

-In the 1930s and 1940s, the NKA lobbied in Washington, D.C., for a permanent form of federal aid for kindergartens.
+By 1952, the totals had increased to over 3,200 kindergartens and 1.6 million children.
 Bessie Locke died on April 9, 1952, aged 86.
-Her association remained in business for the next 24 years.

 In 1957, the NKA published About Kindergarten as part of its promotion for community programming.
 The following year, John H. Niemeyer, president of the Bank Street College of Education, became the NKA president, succeeding Dr. Howard Richard Best, who died on August 6, aged 63.
 The National Kindergarten Association dissolved in 1976.